elizabethschawl/dot-to-dot-data-orgnization-transformation-starter/README.md

 - TODO: determine if you need to sort by range or by sheet
 - HINT: consider the possible hack of selecting all the data and then sorting by range with advanced options 😉
-- TODO: actually do the sorting
+- TODO: actually do the sorting, or confirm it is complete
-- TODO: make the 2 plots: `scatter-05`, `line-05`

 Now the data is fully transformed and organized.
-A full shape will be revealed by plotting all the <x,y> points and the <reflected x,y> points in a Euclidean 2D space.
+A full shape will be revealed by plotting as a scatter plot, all the <x,y> points and the <reflected x,y> points in a Euclidean 2D space.
 This may or may not be possible in Google Sheets.
+Decimals can be approximated if drawing by hand.
 As you plot, connect the points in the order indicated by the variable `order-in-pattern`.
 Additionally, restart the point connections when the `pattern` variable is changed.
 Use any tool you like, or draw by hand.